Try this class practical to carry out chromatography using dye from different coloured sweets

 - Two paper clips (preferably plastic-coated)

 - Chromatography paper, approximately 20 cm x 10 cm (see note 3 below)

-- A supply of M&M’S® of various colours (see notes 5 and 6)
+- A supply of M&M’s® of various colours

 Health, safety and technical notes

-- Students must not attempt to eat the M&M’S® or even lick them.
-They are for laboratory use only.
+- Learners must not attempt to eat or lick the M&M’s® which are for laboratory use only.

 - M&M’S® with a variety of about six or seven different colours are required for each group.

-- Use the dampened paint brush to remove the colour from one of the M&M’S® and paint this colour on the line about 2 cm from one end.
+- Use a dampened paint brush to remove the colour from one of the M&M’s® and paint this colour on the line about 2 cm from one end.
 Small spots are best.